gchure/phd/docs/src/chapter_01/section_00_title.md

-# Janus-Faced Molecules and Adaptation Across Biological Scales
+#  The Phenomenon of Molecular Adaptation Across Biological Scales